<< A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 –F–

-F8 button stops working – this problem started after I ran Visual Studio Code as a different user.
+1. This problem started after I ran Visual Studio Code as a different user.
 When I went back to my normal user, F8 no longer ran selected code.
 I went back to VSC as that other user, F8 still worked fine.
 When I went back to my normal user again, then it worked OK.
-F8 does the same thing as going to the top menu → Terminal → Run Selected Text.
+So far, this only ever worked one time.

 –G–